k144/dwm/README.md

-# dwm
+# k144's build of dwm
 **dwm is an extremely fast, small, and dynamic window manager for X.**

-For more info about dwm read the README file, and the [projects website](https://dwm.suckless.org/)
+More info on dwm can be found in the README file, and on the [projects website](https://dwm.suckless.org/).

-# Patches
+## Patches
 The patches I've added are:
 - dwm-activetagindicatorbar-6.2.diff
 - dwm-attachbelow-6.2.diff